 Pura Prajapati Temple

 Pura Prajapati is a small, 14th-century Hindu temple also located within the Ubud Monkey forest.
 This temple is a Crematorium, a place where cleansing rituals for the dead take place and people mourn their loved ones.
-Long-tailed macaques are often seen in and around the temple.
+Long-tailed macaques are often seen in and around the Balinese temple.

 How to find Prajapati temple

-As you’re leaving the monkey forest you’ll come across Pura Prajapati just before you reach the exit to Monkey Forest Road.
+As you’re leaving the Monkey Forest you’ll come across Pura Prajapati just before you reach the exit to Monkey Forest Road.

 Pura Luhur Poten Temple